dinolan-naidoo-1/django_core/README.md

 - Upload the test sheet
 - You should receive a message: 'Successfully uploaded data'
 - Navigate to `http://localhost:8000/admin` and reload
-- Confirm that the data was uploaded successfuly
+- Confirm that the data was uploaded successfully

+Note: I have not implemented authentication for these endpoints as my goal was to demonstrate the functionality in the most straightforward manner possible.
 #
 ## Testing retrieveRow endpoint